 Generally, a speech-language pathologist (SLP) will teach your child how to use a communication board.
 An SLP can also design personalized communication boards for specific situations and interests a child may have.

-Check out the video below for an example of how communication boards work.
+Check out this video for an example of how communication boards work.

 Find communication boards on Amazon »